GoogleCloudPlatform/training-data-analyst/quests/serverlessml/README.md

 ## Instructor Guide
 ### Troubleshooting tips
 Here are some known issues:
-   * On Qwiklabs, they should not hit End Lab until the end of the day.
+   * On Google Skills, they should not hit End Lab until the end of the day.
-   * On Qwiklabs, links in notebooks to BigQuery tables and datasets sometimes take the user to the wrong Google account (where the dataset/table in question is not visible).
+   * On Google Skills, links in notebooks to BigQuery tables and datasets sometimes take the user to the wrong Google account (where the dataset/table in question is not visible).
 A quick workaround in those situations is to navigate to BigQuery from the Google Cloud Console instead.
    * Note that a valid region name is ```us-west1```.
 A string such as ```us-west1-b``` is a zone.
 Many gcloud commands will fail with resource unavailable errors if you pass in a zone where the notebook asks for a ```REGION```

 ### Timing guide